Sunday June 13 - Ghana v Serbia.

 Friday June 18 - USA v Slovenia.

-could not afford to lose to Slovenia, or their tournament would effectively be over.
+USA-Slovenia was our most anticipated match coming into the tournament, as we were psyched to get the chance to cheer on the Yanks in person.
+We woke up nervous Friday morning, both knowing that the US could not afford to lose to Slovenia, or their tournament would effectively be over.
 Our South African hosts came with us to the match as well, which made it that much more exciting for all of us.
 We had incredible seats - eight rows up from the action.
 The only down side was the way the first half unfolded.
 Slovenia scored twice.
 All of a sudden, our high hopes for the US side seemed pretty bleak.
 But my favorite US player, Landon Donovan, provided the spark three minutes after halftime with a great goal to turn things around.
 All of a sudden the crowd was alive and optimistic, though still on edge.
 Michael Bradley's late goal brought euphoria to the mostly pro-American crowd, and Maurice Edu's late goal would likely have caused celebratory riots had it not been called back.
 Still, a 2-2 draw was satisfying.
 The US lives to play another day (Wednesday, vs Algeria).
 The good news?
 Logan and I bought tickets to the Algeria game in Pretoria.
 We can't wait.

 And that's how it stands after our first four matches.
 We used our better judgment and decided to purchase extra tickets to US-Algeria and Spain-Honduras this week, meaning we're just half way through our games.
 Lots more pictures, stories, and memories to come.